Nikolai Amosov: Biography

-Amosov was born December 6, 1913. in the village Olkhovo (near Cherepovets) of Vologda Governorate, Russia to Russian peasants.
+Amosov was born December 6, 1913, in the village of Olkhovo then in Cherepovetsky Uyezd, Novgorod Governorate, Russian Empire (now flooded by the Rybinsk Reservoir) to Russian peasants.
 In 1932 he graduated from Cherepovets Mechanical College, followed by 3 years of work as a shift mechanic at the Arkhangelsk electric power station.
 In 1939 he graduated from the Arkhangelsk Medical Institute, and in 1940 - with distinction from the All-Union Correspondence Industrial Institute.
-During World War II he was at the front as the leading surgeon of a field mobile hospital PPG-2266.
+During World War II he was at the front as the leading surgeon of a field mobile hospital PPG-2266 at the Ukrainian village Khorobichi.
 From 1947 to 1952 he worked as chief surgeon of the Bryansk region and at that time he began to be widely engaged in thoracic surgery, he conducted extensive scientific work and in 1953 he presented his doctoral dissertation.

 In 1952, Amosov, as a prominent specialist in thoracic surgery, was invited to the Kyiv Institute of Tuberculosis, to guide specially created clinic of thoracic surgery.

 Here particularly fully revealed his many-sided talent of the surgeon and researcher, physiologist, and engineer, has been particularly fruitful scientific, organizational, practical, educational and social activities.

 Amosov was one of the initiators of the widespread introduction into our country surgery for diseases of the lungs, has made a lot of new developments in this problem.
 His research contributed to improving the treatment of diseases of the lungs.
 In 1961, Amosov was awarded Lenin Prize for the work of lung surgery.

 In the future, the main focus of Amosov's work was the heart surgery.
 In 1955 he was the first in Ukraine began treatment for heart diseases surgically, in 1958, one was one of the first in the Soviet Union to introduce into the practice the method of artificial blood circulation (in 1963), Amosov was first in the Soviet Union to perform the mitral valve replacement, and in 1965 for the first time in the world he created and introduced into practice the anti-thrombotic heart valves prosthesis.
 Amosov elaborated a number of new methods of surgical treatment of heart lesions, the original model of heart-lung machine.
 His work on the surgical treatment of heart diseases won a State Prize of Ukraine (1988) gold medals (1967, 1982) and Silver Medal (1978) of the Exhibition of Economic Achievements of the USSR.

 The clinic established by Amosov, produced about 7000 lung resections, more than 95000 operations for heart diseases, including about 36,000 operations with extra-corporeal blood circulation.

 In 1983 Amosov's cardiac surgery clinic was reorganized in Kyiv Research Institute of Cardiovascular Surgery and in the Ukrainian Republican cardiovascular surgical center.
 Each year, the institute fulfilled about 3000 heart operations, including over 1500 - with extra-corporeal blood circulation.
 Amosov was the first director of the Institute, and since 1988 - Honorary Director of the Institute.